-The biggest selling point of the Nintendo Switch is its attempt to combine the strengths of a portable system and a home console, thanks to its unique Joy-Con controllers.
+The biggest selling point of theis its attempt to combine the strengths of a portable system and a home console, thanks to its unique Joy-Con controllers.
 It turns out though, that they, alongside the also-released Pro Controller, can work on a number of hardware devices, not just the Nintendo Switch.

 The Pro Controller can be synced with a PC using the Windows Bluetooth Settings menu, according to a report from IGN.
 This means that PC gamers can use the pad as an alternative to the mouse and keyboard for games that are tailored to a console control scheme.